GrottoPress/smart-featured-image/README.txt

 The plugin simply works upon activation.
 You may set the default featured image for each public post type under '**Settings**' -> '**Media**' sub-menu of the WordPress admin area.

+= Can I disable Smart Featured Image for specific posts =

+Of course!
+For any post you want to disable smart featured image, just set a `no_sfi` custom field to any value other than `0`.
+To restore smart featured image functionality, simply delete the `no_sfi` custom field, or set to `0`, for that post.

 = How do I contribute to development? =

 The plugin's source code is on [Gitlab](https://gitlab.com/GrottoPress/smart-featured-image)